pommi/breath/Readme.md

 ## Config file

-YAML syntax is used, please ensure that your pad your sections with **2 or 4 spaces, not tabs**.
+YAML syntax is used for config file.

 File name is hard-coded, `breath.yml`. **It is required to create config file manually.**

 Here is an example.